nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Actor requests to add a new person by entering a command.
+1. Actor requests to add a new person.
-2. System displays a success message along with the details of the newly added person.
+2. System shows details of the newly added person.
+3. System <u>save contacts to save file (UC5)</u>.

     Use case ends.

-**Extensions**

-- 1a.
-There is an error in the Actor's command.

-  - 1a1 System shows an error message.

-    Use case resumes at step 1.

-**Use case: UC2 - List all people saved in the System**
+**Use case: UC2 - List all people**

 **MSS**

-1. Actor requests to list all people saved in the System by entering a command.
+1. Actor requests to list all people saved in the System.
 2. System shows a list of persons.

     Use case ends.

 **Extensions**

-- 1a.
-If there are no contacts stored in the System.
+- 2a.
+No contacts stored in the System.

-  - 1a1 System informs Actor that they have no contacts stored.
+  - 2a1 System informs Actor that they have no contacts stored.

     Use case ends.

-- 1b.
-The System detects an error in the entered command.

-  - 1b1 System requests for a valid command.

-    Use case resumes at step 1.

 **Use case: UC3 - Delete a person**

 **MSS**

-1. Actor requests to <u>list all people saved in the System (UC2)</u>.
+1. Actor performs <u>list all people (UC2)</u>.
 2. Actor requests to delete a specific person in the list.
 3. System deletes the person.
 4. System <u>save contacts to save file (UC5)</u>.